 Research at WARC

-On slightly less than 30 irrigated acres, the Western Agricultural Research Center (WARC) manages scientific trials focused on a diverse array of agricultural and horticultural crops and issues.
-All trials are intended to help producers identify new crops for local markets or improve production efficiency.
+The Western Agricultural Research Center (WARC) conducts scientific trials focused on a diverse array of agricultural and horticultural crops and issues in Montana.
+On-site features include 30 acres of irrigated fields and orchards as well as several greenhouses and laboratories.
+All research is intended to help producers identify new crops for local markets or improve production efficiency.
 The data generated is useful for conventional and organic producers alike.

 Current Research Programs

-- Plant nutrition and agronomy, where research was conducted on nutrient deficiency in plants and nitrogen utilization in small grains;
+- Plant nutrition and agronomy: research on nutrient deficiency in plants and nitrogen utilization in small grains

-- Biological Weed Control, where beneficial insects were introduced to control spotted knapweed and other weeds on Montana rangeland;
+- Biological weed control: beneficial insects were introduced to control spotted knapweed and other weeds on Montana rangeland

-- Horticulturural projects where culinary and medicinal herbs were evaluated for their growth potential and viable financial return for the Montana grower.
+- Horticultural projects: evaluation of culinary and medicinal herbs for growth potential and financial return for Montana growers

-- And a biological seed treatment was developed using a naturally-occurring soil bacterium for the protection of seed corn and cucurbitaceous crops from Pythium Seed Rot.
+- Biological seed treatment: a naturally-occurring soil bacterium was used to protect seed corn and cucurbitaceous crops from Pythium Seed Rot.